prodevzla/pokedex/README.md

 ++add Firebase Analytics

---refactor events handling in the listScreen
+++refactor events handling in the listScreen

---create event for pageView and track when the bottomSheetDialog appears
+--add Firebase (crashlytics, distribution, distribution)

 --start working on the design of the pokemonDetails screen

---add Firebase (crashlytics, distribution, distribution)

 --check why pokemons from gen 9 are not coming through - gen array is empty